tlevine/arabic-tweets/readme.md

 we can quickly get it from the various Amazon services and from other places over the web.

+The raw data files are about 10 GB compressed.
+I think that instances that have slow IO, less CPU and just a bit more memory than the data size will be most appropriate.

 ### Idea 1: Minimal cloudness
 We make one self-contained instance that can load everything, and we deploy a few copies of this.